Jachpi/Jachpi.github.io/index.md

     <h2>Featured Projects</h2>
     <ul>
       <li>
         <a href="https://github.com/HevCuesta/TransportHelper">Transport Helper</a> — A mobile app designed for TEA teenagers to help them use Madrid's public transportation independently.
-Presented at the TalenTEA contest and won first place in the trasTEA competition.
+Presented at the TalenTEA contest and won first place in the trasTEA competition.<br>
       </li>
-      <div></div>
       <li>
-        <a href="https://github.com/Proyecto-de-Computacion-I-y-II/Front">Food Advisor</a> — A full-stack web app developed for the <em>Proyecto de Computación I y II</em> course.<br>
+        <a href="https://github.com/Proyecto-de-Computacion-I-y-II/Front">Food Advisor</a> — A full-stack web app developed for the <em>Proyecto de Computación I y II</em> subject.<br>
-        <strong>Frontend:</strong> Built with TypeScript, HTML, and CSS, offering a user-friendly interface.<br>
+        <strong>Frontend:</strong> Built with TypeScript, HTML, and CSS, offering a user-friendly interface.<br><br>
-        <strong>Backend:</strong> Developed with PHP and Blade, managing server logic and database operations.<br>
+        <strong>Backend:</strong> Developed with PHP and Blade, managing server logic and database operations.<br><br>
         FoodAdvisor allows users to create shopping lists and search for foods across supermarkets with filters.
 It provides AI-powered recommendations based on the ONU food pyramid and prioritizes seasonal foods for a balanced, cost-effective diet.
       </li>
     </ul>